Welcome to W9JCA.COM, Internet home of the

 Roundtable net for the local 2M SSB guys.
 Find us on 144.210 USB.

-9 Ham Radio "Social" - Every Saturday at 8:30 AM in Portland, Indiana
+10 JCA Radio Club "Social" - Every Saturday at 8:30 AM in Portland, Indiana

 Join the die-hard folks that just love getting up and socializing every Saturday around 8:30 AM unless otherwise scheduled.
 Our meet-up location and getting together for coffee and socializing.
-Location: Scout cabin at the Jay County Fairgrounds in Portland, IN.
+Current location: Scout cabin at the Jay County Fairgrounds in Portland, IN.
+We are currently working on a new clubhouse in the fairgrounds, so look for a change in venue coming soon.

 Dave, KB8SCR, runs a quick on-air net to check out the P-25 and repeater systems.
 To start, he sends a short test tone on the linked analog repeaters: 442.675 in Fort Recovery, 443.475 in Portland, and 145.210 in Pennville.
 If you're using a handheld, make sure your batteries are good to go.
 Right after that, listen for the simplex net on 147.540.
 Tony (KD9KPF) usually runs it, but sometimes he's unavailable.
 Dave will usually announce during the tone test if the simplex net is happening.